vdaas/vald/docs/user/architecture.md

 ## Components

-### Vald Core Engine
+### Vald Filter

-Vald Agent is the core engine of Vald.
-In this section we will describe what is Vald Agent and the corresponding components to support Vald Agent.
+Vald Filter have 2 main functionality.

+1. Filter request query
+1. Filter response data

-#### Vald Agent
+#### Vald Ingress Filter

-Vald Agent is the core of the Vald.
-By default Vald use [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.
+Vald Ingress Filter filter the incoming request before processing it.

-#### Vald Agent Scheduler
+#### Vald Egress Filter

-Vald Agent Scheduler is the scheduler of the Vald Agent.
-It schedules Vald Agent base on the Node CPU and memory usage.
+Vald Egress Filter filter the response before sending to the user.
+This component will reorder the response data from set of the Vald Agent base on the ranking and then response the number of data user want.

-#### Vald Index Manager

-Vald Index Manager manages the index of vector data in Vald Agent.

-### Vald Load Balancing

-Load balancing is very important concept in distributed computing, which means the distribute a set of task over set of resources aiming for making the overall processing more efficient.
-In Vald, we implement our own load balancing controller.
-Vald can load balance the request base on node resources.

-#### Agent Discoverer

-Agent Discoverer discovers Vald pods and the corresponding node resource usage.
-It talks to the Kube-API and get the corresponding node information.

-#### Vald LB Gateway
+#### Vald Filter Gateway

-Vald LB Gateway load balance the user request base on the node resources result from the agent discoverer.
+Vald Filter Gateway load balance the filter request.

 ### Vald Metadata